giovannic/giovannic.github.com/_posts/2020-02-26-back-to-school.md

 One student was super nice.

-In October, I went to visit 2 supervisors who treated me like dirt and/or pummelled me into the ground with condescension.
+In October, I went to visit two supervisors who treated me like dirt and/or pummelled me into the ground with condescension.

 My first rejection came in December, which I took quite personally.